Shadowing and Clinical Experience

 - Perfusionist during open heart surgery

-Meet with the health professions advisor right away to learn more about these opportunities.
-Do not wait until your junior or senior year to plan out these experiences.
-Early planning is crucial.
+Meet with the health professions advisor right away to learn more about these opportunities for current Elmhurst University students.
+Early planning is crucial!

 Shadowing and clinical experiences offered through Health Professions Advising are only for current Elmhurst University students.